A venue for all occassions

 As in previous years, the idea behind National Fishing Month is to encourage every family member to have a go at fishing.
 It does not matter what age you are, or what previous experience you have.
 Nor does it matter which cultural or social background you may be from.
 Fishing is for everyone!

 Fishery owners, organisers and angling coaches give up their valuable time to support National Fishing Month, so please take this opportunity to have a go at this wonderful sport.
 Click here to find an event near you, to make sure you do not miss out!

 National Fishing Month offers unique opportunities for the protection and promotion of angling.
 It has the potential to:-

-Angling’s largest participation programme, National Fishing Month (NFM), continues to set the benchmark for fishing participation initiatives, following the introduction of nearly 14,000 new people to angling this summer.
-They took part in a nationwide schedule of 326 special NFM events – a new record - held across six weeks during July and August 2016.
+National Fishing Month (NFM) continues to set the benchmark for fishing participation initiatives following the introduction of nearly 13,000 new people to angling this summer.
+They took part in a nationwide schedule of 330 special NFM events – a new record - held across six weeks during July, August and September 2017.

 Aug 10 2016

 Angling is still searching for its position in the mainstream sports arenas.
 Although it is a participatory sport, hugely popular on a ?world-wide basis and practised in virtually every country, general acceptance by those that follow sports is largely absent.
 There are no Olympic angling medals at stake in Rio.